freecooperunion/disorientation/_lowdown/legal-action-and-the-committee-to-save-cooper-union.md

 prev: working-group
 ---

 Seeing a clear pattern in the way the administration had sabotaged community efforts in the past, alumni and faculty met in parallel with the Working Group to develop an alternative course of action in the event that the Board decided to ignore the community and implement their tuition scheme.
 The Committee to Save Cooper Union (CSCU), a not-for-profit organization, was founded to keep Cooper free through legal efforts and political outreach.
-The group is headed by Engineering alumnus Adrian Jovanovic, along with Art professor and alumnus Mike Essl, and Engineering professor Toby Cumberbatch.
-CSCU operates in conjunction with FCU, alumni, students, and community supporters.
+The group is co-founded by Art professor and alumnus Mike Essl, Engineering professor Toby Cumberbatch, and Engineering alumnus Adrian Jovanovic.

 <figure>
 	<img src="{{site.baseurl}}/img/lowdown/cscu-press-conference.jpg" alt="">